rails-sqlserver/activerecord-sqlserver-adapter/README.md

 #### Configure Connection

 The adapter conforms to the AbstractAdapter interface to configure connections.
-If you require additional connection configuration then implement the `additional_connection_configuration` method in an initializer like so.
+If you require additional connection configuration then implement the `configure_connection` method in an initializer like so.
 In the following example we are setting the `TEXTSIZE` to 64 megabytes.

 ```ruby